 Contraceptives are also free of charge.

-Pre-payment card currently cost £29.65 for 3 months or £105.90 for 12 months and cover all prescriptions received during the time they are valid.
-For more information and how to purchase a card please click here.
+Prescription Prepayment Certificates (PPCs) currently cost £30.25 for 3 months or £108.10 for 12 months and cover all prescriptions received during the time they are valid.
+For more information and how to purchase a PPC please click here.

 Patients who are not eligible for free prescriptions but have a low income can apply for a HC2 or HC3 certificate.
 This includes all students aged 19 years and above.